khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 >## Upcoming Changes to the Batch System
 >
->We are changing our scheduler and resource manager from Torque and Moab to Slurm.
-By the end of 2020, all our systems will use Slurm.
-The concepts described
+>We are changing our scheduler and resource manager from Torque and Moab to SLURM with a Torque/Moab compatibility layer.
+By the end of 2020, all our systems will
+>use SLURM, although most Torque/Moab batch scripts will still work.
+If you are new to OSC or to using the batch system, it makes the most sense to learn the SLURM
->here will still apply, but the commands will change.
-See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more information.
+>batch commands.
+See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more SLURM information.
 {: .callout}

 ## What is a Batch Script?